 Lacquer has a central and valued place in the arts of Asia, with a history of production that stretches back as far as 5000 BCE in Asia and a more recent history of trade, collection and imitation in Europe, where lacquer arrived in the sixteenth century.
 While the traditions surrounding the production of lacquer are generally well appreciated, constituent materials and particular techniques of lacquer production in Asia vary enormously depending on geography, available raw materials and historical context, and European lacquered objects and imitations introduce another layer of complexity.
 Without thorough characterization, it can be difficult to identify different types of lacquers and to understand the implications for preservation.

-Analytical procedures that were developed with the collaboration of conservators at the J. Paul Getty Museum as part of the GCI's Characterization of Asian and European Lacquers project have the potential to uncover new and more detailed information about lacquers.
-In order to benefit the research and conservation of these materials, the GCI has launched the Recent Advances in the Characterization of Asian Lacquers workshop series.
+In the related GCI project, Characterization of Asian and European Lacquers, a collaboration with the Getty Museum, development of a THM-Py-GC/MS procedure to study Asian and European lacquered objects led to surprising discoveries about the range of materials used by lacquer artists.
+In order to benefit the research and conservation of these materials, the GCI launched the Recent Advance in the Characterization of Asian Lacquers workshop series.

 The workshops are a unique opportunity for scientists and conservators to work in close collaboration to explore new techniques for understanding lacquered objects in their own collections.